Haaxor1689/nil/README.md

 )
 ```

-You can provide custom transformation functions for your schemas that will change the output both when parsing from raw buffer and creating a buffer from JS object.
+You can provide custom transformation functions for your schemas that will change the output both when parsing from the raw buffer and creating a buffer from the JS object.

 ```ts
 // Define transform that handles calculating `itemCount`